Wayne County, Georgia: Screven and Odum

+(All this information was passed on to me from former generations.
+That grew up and currently live in these towns.)

 Naval stores

 Henry W. Grady once said South Georgia was only suited for pine trees and cows and it is the pine that has made Wayne County the pine tree infested place it is.
-Others have said, "You can always tell someone from Wayne County, but not much."
-Through the years, turpentine and naval stores made communities, schools and churches spring up along the paths of the railroads and the streams and creeks.
+Through the years, pine tree by-products like turpentine and naval stores made communities, schools and churches spring up along the paths of the railroads and the streams and creeks.
 Places like Mount Pleasant, Gardi, McKinnon, Doctortown, Manningtown, Brentwood, Ritch, O'Quinn, Madray Springs and Piney Grove were centers of family life.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 649 sqmi, of which 642 sqmi is land and 7.0 sqmi (1.1%) is water.

 The northern and eastern two-thirds of Wayne County, from north of Odum to south and east of Screven, is located in the Altamaha River sub-basin of the basin by the same name.
 The entire western edge of the county is located in the Little Satilla River sub-basin of the St. Marys River-Satilla River basin.
 A small southern portion of Wayne County, north and east of Hortense, is located in the Satilla River sub-basin of the St. Marys River-Satilla River basin, with the adjacent southeastern portion of the county located in the Cumberland-St. Simons sub-basin of the same St. Marys River-Satilla River basin.